Frequently Asked Questions

 Make sure your Internet Service Provider or company managing your domain email is not blocking the email account that Axsen is forwarding.

 What type of email accounts do you offer?
-Back to top

 Email Forwarding:

-We can setup email forwarding to forward your domain email to your existing email account (i.e. mail sent to yourname@yourdomain.com would arrive in your personal email account (yourname@aol.com or yourname@yahoo.com, etc.).
+We can setup email forwarding to forward your domain email to your existing email account (i.e. mail sent to [email protected] would arrive in your personal email account ([email protected] or [email protected], etc.).
 Email forwarding is the easiest option and requires no setup on your end.
-Email forwarding is the easiest option if AOL is your Internet Service Provider.
-See AOL Customers below for more details.

-Prior to sending an email message with a large attachment, please be sure that the recipient can accept the message.
-If your message is larger than the recipient's email box size limit, the message will be rejected.
-With your Axsen e-mail accounts, the e-mail attachment file size limit is 8MB.
+If you are sending large files in email - Be aware that many email systems have limits on the size of an email they will accept.
+If your message is larger than the recipient's email box size limit, the message will be rejected and you will receive notification.
+With your Axsen email accounts, the email file size limit is 50 MB.

 How do I prevent Spam?
-Back to top

 As you are probably aware, Spam is internet wide problem that needs to be managed on many levels.
 Here are some tips that will help reduce the amount of Spam in your inbox:

-1. Don't post your email address to newsgroups, bulletin boards, chat rooms, online directories, websites or other targets for Spammers.
-If you do want to post a contact email address to your website, online form, online directory, or similar post, it is a good idea to setup a forwarding email address that sends the email to your personal address (example: info@yourdomain.com sends mail to you@yourdomain.com).
+1. Don't post your email address to social media, newsgroups, bulletin boards, chat rooms, online directories, websites or other targets for Spammers.
+If you do want to post a contact email address to your website, online form, online directory, or similar post, it is a good idea to setup a forwarding email address that sends the email to your personal address (example: [email protected] sends mail to [email protected]).

 2. Do not 'unsubscribe' to junk mail.
 Spammers use this method to confirm your email address is valid and can lead to more spam.